Arshdeep-Singh-01/UCP-CHAMPSIM/ChampSim/README.md

 # Compile
 Run the run.sh file to compile and build the results.
 You can change the parameters like number of cores, instructions, traces in run.sh file.

+To understand the changes made, reffer to the comments in the files (base_replacement.cc.cache.cc)